Unit Guide for Daily Warm-Ups

 Week 1

-• Wednesday: Why are compromises important?
+• Wednesday: Why were compromises needed at the Constitutional Convention?

 Week 2

-• Tuesday: Why did political parties start?
+• Tuesday: Why did political parties form so quickly?

 Unit 3: Jacksonian America and Westward Expansion